LaurenDupuis/Helis_Intern_2021/tutorials/Pathway_Analysis.md

 4. Browse to this directory and select it.
 5. Then click on Calculate and wait for the result table.

-> Observe the top altered pathways and their Z-Scores.
+> **Question 5.2** Observe the top altered pathways and their Z-Scores.
 Do you see highly ranked pathways in the result
 > table that you expect to be affected by lung cancer?

-> How many genes of the dataset are in at least one pathway (N) and how many differentially expressed genes of the
+> **Question 5.3** How many genes of the dataset are in at least one pathway (N) and how many differentially expressed genes of the
 > dataset are present in at least one pathway (R)?
 (Check “N and R" above the result table)

-> What is the pathway with the lowest Z-Score?
+> **Question 5.4** What is the pathway with the lowest Z-Score?
 What does a low Z-Score mean biologically? (ignore pathways with NaN)